-Google analytics is revolutionising the way business is done online, with this vast and expansive platform providing the potential tools to expand our understanding of how consumers think, their habits and how it affects our business.
-It also provides ways to save costs as well as know which areas to focus so as to boost sales and drive revenue higher.
+Google Analytics is revolutionizing the way business is done online, with this vast and expansive platform providing the potential tools to expand our understanding of how consumers think, their habits, and how it affects our business.
+It also provides ways to save costs as well as know which areas to focus on so as to boost sales and drive revenue higher.

 Challenges of Using Google Analytics

-To be able to use google analytics effectively, you have to understand that there are some inherent challenges that come with it.
-Challenges like massive data size and volume, making analysis often cumbersome, being able to make real and quality inferences from the data we have as well as the how to integrate Google analytics on various platforms are all problems that have to be tackled if we are to use analytics effectively.
+To be able to use Google Analytics effectively, you have to understand that there are some inherent challenges that come with it.
+Challenges like massive data size and volume, making analysis often cumbersome, and being able to make real and quality inferences from the data we have as well as integrating Google Analytics on various platforms are all problems that have to be tackled if we are to use analytics effectively.

 Why Use Google Analytics?

 There are many reasons why you should start using or at least taking Google Analytics seriously.
 All this cannot be over-emphasized but I will give you five good reasons why Google Analytics is the go-to for understanding consumer behaviour.